infiniticio/docs.infinitic.io/src/pages/docs/workflows/executors.md

 Per default, workflow tasks have a timeout of 60 seconds.
 Except in the case of a very long history with thousands of tasks and complex (de)/serialization, there is no reason why a workflow task should take so long.

-Nevertheless - [like for services](/docs/services/syntax#task-timeout) - it's possible to change this behavior through the `timeoutInSeconds` parameter, or directly from the Workflow, through a `WithTimeout` interface or a `@Timeout` annotation
+Nevertheless - [like for services](/docs/services/syntax#task-timeout) - it's possible to change this behavior through the `timeoutSeconds` parameter, or directly from the Workflow, through a `WithTimeout` interface or a `@Timeout` annotation

 #### Retries policy